UCLALibrary/oral-history/README.md

 ### Application Only Changes

-- Create a branch and create the changes to the application code
+- Create a branch and create the changes to the application code.

-- The `version` field must be incremented in `charts/Chart.yaml`
+- The `version` field must be incremented in `charts/Chart.yaml`.

 - Submit a pull request.
 On _submission_ or merge of a pull request, a container image is built and pushed to Docker Hub.